voidism/voidism.github.io/_posts/2020-01-26-What-has-the-positional-embedding-learned.markdown

 ## Regression

-I train a linear regression model with the input = vector from positional embedding, output = scaler according to the position
+I trained a linear regression model with the input = vector from positional embedding, output = scaler according to the position.

 ### BERT
 `bert-base-cased` is used.
-The model is trained for 10000 epochs.
+The model was trained for 10000 epochs.

 The training set is the vectors with even position, that is, `[2*x for x in range(position_size//2)]`.